Opportunity Knocks offers paid Internships for Opportunity Youth to increase confidence, skills and

 Dan Wall, President of Global Products, was an average student in high school.
 In his words, "you can’t get any more average than I was."
 Dan didn't have the finances or interest to attend college.
 His post-high school graduation plan was to follow in his father's footsteps and become a truck driver.
 Being too young to become a truck driver, Dan pursued a position at Expeditors.
 Tim Barber, current Executive Vice President of Europe, was willing to give him an opportunity as a runner at Expeditors.

 Shortly thereafter, Dan was promoted to an office position.
 His first months in this role exemplified the culture of the company, which still shines through to this day.
 The VP of Information Services at the time and others mentored Dan, teaching him the basics of the industry and of business etiquette.
 With a strong culture of promoting from within, Dan rose in leadership through hard work.
-Eventually, he had the opportunity to get his college degree from Seattle University, as advocated by Tim Barber and former CEO, Peter Rose.
-Dan's capstone project for his degree eventually turned into Opportunity Knocks, which is modeled after his own experience starting at Expeditors in 1987.
+Eventually, he had the opportunity to get his college degree from Seattle U, as advocated by Tim Barber and former CEO Peter Rose.
+Dan’s capstone project for his degree eventually turned into Opportunity Knocks, which is modeled after his own experience starting at Expeditors in 1987.

 Opportunity Knocks for Youth meets social responsibility, talent pipeline, and employee engagement goals.
 It is a shared value program benefiting the intern, mentoring employee, business and community.

 Opportunity Knocks Youth meets entry level talent needs, reveals lower turnover in those hired long term, and engages current employees in purposeful work.

 “I think this is the best program I have ever heard of.
 They should become part of the program because it could change a lot of people's lives like it changed mine."

 ”I used to only think about the present, now I think about the future and know there are options out there for me.”